As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 Here are the basics:

-• By bidding, you set the maximum amount you’re willing to pay for a click on your ad.
-The actual amount you pay might be lower, based on competition and other factors, but your bid helps determine your ad’s placement relative to other advertisers.
+- By bidding, you set the maximum amount you’re willing to pay for a click on your ad.
+The actual amount you pay might be lower based on competition and other factors.
+Your bid helps determine your ad’s placement relative to other advertisers.

-• Targeting involves selecting specific demographics, behaviors, or contexts where you want your ads to appear.
-By refining your target audience, you ensure your ads are shown to the most relevant users, increasing the likelihood of engagement.
-You can target based on factors like age, location, interests, search queries, and more.
+- Targeting means selecting specific demographics, behaviors, or contexts where you want your ads to show up.
+By refining your target audience, you ensure your ads are shown to the most relevant users.
+You can target based on age, location, interests, search queries, and more.

 Semrush’s Keyword Magic Tool can help you identify the right keywords to bid on in your paid ad campaigns.